shinyumh/city-app/README.md

 - current weather
 - current local time
 - location of city on map of U.S. (works for all states)
-- forecast for the next 24 hours
+- forecast for the next 24 hours (clickable; show more details)

 **features to be added**
 - keep track of cities previously searched by creating a backend (Node.js)